Tech / AI

 Virtually all modern HDTVs offer a form of digital sharpening.
 This is usually listed under TV settings alongside contrast, brightness, etc. Use your TV remote control to access those menus, usually by first pressing the menu button.

 Lowering the sharpness level will soften the image.
-It might be that your sharpness setting has softened things so much that the display looks blurry or fuzzy.
+Your sharpness setting might have softened things so much that the display looks blurry or fuzzy.
 The answer, of course, is to turn the sharpness up until you’re happy with the result.

 Increasing the sharpness filter is also an effective way to deal with blurriness in the source footage.
-Still, there’s only so much that can be done before the image looks over-sharpened and unappealing.
+Still, only so much can be done before the image looks over-sharpened and unappealing.

 8. Turn On Blur-Reduction Features